ArmanKhanTech/MindMaster/README.md

-See the [open issues](https://github.com/ArmanKhanTech/MindMaster/issues) for a full list of proposed features (and known issues)

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.